woocommerce/woocommerce-ios/Storage/Storage/Model/MIGRATIONS.md

 ## Model 4
 - @bummytime 2018-10-09
-- Added new entity: `OrderStats`, to encapsulate all of the order stats for a given site & granularity
-- Added new entity: `OrderStatsItem`, to encapsulate all the order stats for a specific period
 - Added new entity: `SiteVisitStats`, to encapsulate all of the visitor stats for a given site & granularity
 - Added new entity: `SiteVisitStatsItem`, to encapsulate all the visitor stats for a specific period